 - 1. Introduction to the economics of strategy

 - 2. Business models

 - 3. Horizontal boundaries of the firm

 - 4. Vertical boundaries of the firm

+- 5. Market power in the vertical chain

-- 5. Market structure and competition
+- 6. Market structure and competition

-- 6. Product differentiation
+- 7. Product differentiation

-- 7. Dynamics in oligopolistic industries
+- 8. Competitive dynamics in oligopolistic industries

-- 8. Entry and exit

-- 9. Industry analysis
+- 9. Value ecosystems

-- 10. Competitive advantage
+- 10. Entry and exit

+- 11. Information goods

+- 12. Managing technology